 4. Cut back on spending (on frivolous things)

-Financial troubles can be a huge cause of anxiety and stress, so cutting some of that burden can make a world of difference.
+Financial troubles can be a huge cause of stress, so cutting some of that burden can make a world of difference.

 Making small changes can make a huge difference, like thrift shopping, making coffee at home and having more nights in with your friends (or virtual hang outs).